gatsbyjs/gatsby/docs/docs/recipes.md

 Contentful nodes also include several metadata fields like `createdAt` or `node_locale`.

-9. To show a simple list of blog posts, create a new file in `/src/pages/blog.js`.
+9. To show a list of links to the blog posts, create a new file in `/src/pages/blog.js`.
 This page will display all posts, sorted by updated date.

 ```jsx:title=src/pages/blog.js
 import React from "react"